sunfounder/sunfounder_vincent_kit_for_arduino/docs/source/pictoblox/17_apple.rst

 .. image:: img/14_sprite.png

-Place the **Beetle** sprite at the entrance of the **Maze** sprite, remembering the x,y coordinate values at this point, and resize the sprite to 40%.
+Place the **Beetle** sprite at the entrance of the **Maze** backdrop, remembering the x,y coordinate values at this point, and resize the sprite to 40%.

 .. image:: img/14_sprite1.png